Bangladesh–India relations: Bangladesh Rifles revolt

+Asylum for Sheikh Hasina and Awami League leaders

+Sheikh Hasina and Awami League leaders received asylum in India post-1975 Mujib assassination (1975–1981) and after the 2024 uprising.
+Critics see repeated refuge as evidence of Indian influence, enabling political organization from India.
+Supporters view it as humanitarian, tied to 1971 support.

+After the 15 August 1975, military coup killed Mujibur Rahman and most of Hasina's family, she fled from West Germany to India, where Prime Minister Indira Gandhi provided shelter, security, and housing in Delhi's Pandara Road and Lajpat Nagar under assumed identities.
+Hasina, her husband MA Wazed Miah, sister Sheikh Rehana, and children lived there incognito for six years (1975–1981), allowing her to regroup politically amid Bangladesh's military rule.

+Hasina fled to India on 5 August 2024, amid violent protests, marking India's third instance of sheltering her during crises (including brief 1979 refuge).
+She resides in New Delhi, hosting Awami League exiles, which enables continued political organization despite Bangladesh's demands for extradition.

+Critics, including BNP and nationalists, view the repeated asylum as proof of Indian influence, allowing Hasina to plot comebacks and influence Dhaka remotely.
+Supporters frame it as humanitarian aid, rooted in India's 1971 Liberation War support and familial ties from Mujib's era.

 Border killings

-Deaths of Bangladeshi citizens in the Indo-Bangladesh border became one of the embarrassments between the two nation's bilateral relations in recent years.
-The so-called "shoot-to-kill" policy by India's Border Security Forces (BSF) that according to Human Rights Watch killed nearly 1,000 Bangladeshis between 2001 and 2011 has remained at the core of the talks between Bangladeshi and Indian officials visiting each other.
-Indian officials visiting Bangladesh including the Indian foreign ministers and BSF chiefs numerously vowed to stop BSF shootings, but Bangladeshi nationals, comprising mostly illicit border crossers, have continued to be shot dead by the Indian troops.
+Deaths of Bangladeshi citizens on the Indo-Bangladesh border became one of the embarrassments between the two nations' bilateral relations in recent years.
+Bangladesh protests yield diplomatic notes but no systemic change, seen as India's assertion of border dominance.
+The so-called "shoot-to-kill" policy by India's Border Security Forces (BSF), which, according to Human Rights Watch, killed nearly 1,000 Bangladeshis between 2001 and 2011, has remained at the core of the talks between Bangladeshi and Indian officials visiting each other.
+Indian officials visiting Bangladesh, including the Indian foreign ministers, and BSF chiefs numerously vowed to stop BSF shootings, but Bangladeshi nationals, comprising mostly illicit border crossers, have continued to be shot dead by the Indian troops.

 While anger grew in Bangladesh because of the continued BSF shootings and subsequent deaths, Indian officials argue that heightened security has followed the increasing flow of illegal migrations into India as well as continued misuse of the border by illicit traders.
-Indian officials, vowing to cut down the number of casualties at border, showed statistics that the number of Bangladeshi deaths was in a steady decline in recent years.
+Indian officials, vowing to cut down the number of casualties at the border, showed statistics that the number of Bangladeshi deaths was in a steady decline in recent years.
 The Bangladeshi deaths caused by BSF shootings at the border became subject to a so-called cyber war between the hackers of the two countries that took the websites of BSF, National Informatics Centre and Trinamool Congress as victims.
-The government of Bangladesh was found to comment on the issue condemning the cyber attacks on Indian websites.
+The government of Bangladesh was found to comment on the issue, condemning the cyber attacks on Indian websites.